 12.1 In addition to their rights as councillors, overview and scrutiny members have the rights to documents and to notice of meetings set out in the Access to Information Procedure Rules in Part 4 of this Constitution.

-12.2 The Chair of the Scrutiny Leadership Board can attend and speak (but note vote) at any scrutiny meeting or scrutiny panel meeting in accordance with the role.
+12.2 The Chair of the Scrutiny Leadership Board can attend and speak (but note vote) at any scrutiny meeting, scrutiny panel meeting and Audit Committee meeting in accordance with the role.

 13. Members and officers giving account